Perfect supercurrent diode efficiency in chiral nanotube-based weak links: Introduction

-In this work, we present a phenomenological Ginzburg-Landau (GL) theory for a ChNt-JJ with a magnetic field applied along the tube.
-We consider an anisotropic free energy functional that obeys inversion symmetry and choose periodic boundary conditions along non-high symmetry axes to define a chiral nanotube, see Fig.~\ref{fig:setup}(b-c).
-We first show that in this system, the ChNt-JJ develops an anomalous phase despite the absence of spin-orbit coupling.
-The link between the anomalous phase and JDE has been investigated in JJs that break inversion symmetry~\cite{Reinhardt2024}, but the existence and possible origin of an anomalous phase in ChNt-JJs has not been identified until now.
-We also find a diode effect in the absence of pair co-tunneling, due to a non-reciprocal persistent current which is protected by fluxoid quantization in the ChNt-JJ.
-In this case, a phase-independent persistent current allows us to place an upper bound on the diode efficiency demonstrating how perfect efficiency can be achieved in ChNt-JJs.
+In this work, we present a phenomenological Ginzburg-Landau (GL) theory for a ChNt-WL with a magnetic field applied along the tube, see Fig.~\ref{fig:setup}(b).
+We consider an anisotropic free energy functional that obeys inversion symmetry and choose periodic boundary conditions along non-high symmetry axes to define a chiral nanotube, see Fig.~\ref{fig:setup}(c-d).
+We first show by numerically solving the GL equations that a ChNt-WL can have a near-perfect SDE.
+We then analyze the system in the short radius limit where the CPR can be treated analytically.
+We show that the ChNt-WL develops an anomalous phase despite the absence of spin-orbit coupling.
+The link between the anomalous phase and JDE has been investigated in JJs that break inversion symmetry~\cite{Reinhardt2024}, but the existence and possible origin of an anomalous phase in ChNt-WLs has not been identified until now.
+We also find a diode effect in the absence of pair co-tunneling, due to a non-reciprocal persistent current which is protected by fluxoid quantization in the ChNt-WL.
+In this case, a phase-independent persistent current allows us to place an upper bound on the diode efficiency demonstrating how perfect efficiency can be achieved in ChNt-WLs.